kombumori/SSProperties/README.md

-## SSProperties - Google Sheets Key-Value Database
+## SSProperties - Google Sheets Key-Value Database on Google Apps Script

 SSProperties is a Google Apps Script Library designed to manage key-value properties stored within a Google Sheets spreadsheet.
 It serves as a convenient Key-Value Database solution that integrates seamlessly with Google Sheets, offering functionalities similar to the PropertiesService in Google Apps Script.